d-etienne/my-portfolio/README.md

-This repo contains Daijah's portfolio and SPS projects.
+This repo contains Daijah Etienne's portfolio and SPS projects.